rabbitmq/server-packages/README.md

 # Build Open Source RabbitMQ Packages on Actions

-## Disclaimer

-This subproject is very new.
-Things can break, documentation will be lacking, design decisions will be revisited, and so on.
-Please do not rely on this repository unless you plan to regularly contribute to RabbitMQ and have consulted with the RabbitMQ Core Team.

 ## What is This?

 This repository contains Actions workflows that produce open source RabbitMQ releases.
 The goal of this